Raja: Rajadharma

 The judicial duty of the king was deciding any disputes that arose in his kingdom and any conflicts that arose between dharmashastra and practices at the time or between dharmashastra and any secular transactions.
 When he took the judgment seat, the king was to abandon all selfishness and be neutral to all things.
 The king would hear cases such as thefts, and would use dharma to come to a decision.
 He was also responsible for making sure that the witnesses were honest and truthful by way of testing them.
 If the king conducted these trials according to dharma, he would be rewarded with wealth, fame, respect, and an eternal place in heaven, among other things.
 However, not all cases fell upon the shoulders of the king.
 It was also the king's duty to appoint judges that would decide cases with the same integrity as the king.

 The king also had a legislative duty, which was utilized when he would enact different decrees, such as announcing a festival or a day of rest for the kingdom.

 Rajadharma largely portrayed the king as an administrator above all else.
 The main purpose for the king executing punishment, or danda, was to ensure that all of his subjects were carrying out their own particular dharmas.
 For this reason, rajadharma was often seen as the root of all dharma and was the highest goal.
 The whole purpose of the king was to make everything and everyone prosper.
 If they were not prospering, the king was not fulfilling his dharma.
 He had to carry out his duties as laid down in the science of government and "not act at his sweet will."
 Indeed, in the major writings on dharma (i.e. dharmasastra, etc.), the dharma of the king was regarded as the "capstone" of the other varnas' dharma both due to the king's goal of securing the happiness and prosperity of his people as well as his ability to act as the "guarantor" of the whole social structure through the enforcement of daṇḍa.

-In contemporary India, an idea pervades various levels of Hindu society: the "Ramarajya", or a kind of Hindu Golden Age in which through his strict adherence to rajadharma as outline in the Hindu epics and elsewhere, Rama serves as the ideal model of the perfect Hindu king.
+In contemporary India, an idea pervades various levels of Hindu society: the "Ramarajya", or a kind of Hindu Golden Age in which through his strict adherence to rajadharma as outlined in the Hindu epics and elsewhere, Rama serves as the ideal model of the perfect Hindu king.
 As Derrett put it, "everyone lives at peace" because "everyone knows his place" and could easily be forced into that place if necessary.